joshmartinecon/joshmartinecon.github.io/research.md

 <p style="font-size:125%; font-weight:bold">
 Chasing Rainbows: Same-Sex Marriage, Migration, and Housing Prices in American Gayborhoods
 </p>
-with <a href="https://www.joaotampellini.com/" target="_blank" rel="noopener noreferrer">João Tampellini</a>
+with <a href="https://www.joaotampellini.com/" target="_blank" rel="noopener noreferrer">Jo&atilde;o Tampellini</a>
 <button class="accordion-button" onclick="toggleAccordion(this)">Abstract</button>
 <div style="display: none; background-color: #f9f9f9; padding: 10px;">
 This paper examines changes in estimated amenity values within American gayborhoods using geographically localized data over 60 years.
-We use a difference-in-differences design comparing gayborhoods to adjacent neighborhoods within the same city and document that the rent-to-income ratio for these neighborhoods is v-shaped over time – declining largely during the peak of the AIDS crisis in the 1990s before sharply rebounding in the 2010s.
+We use a difference-in-differences design comparing gayborhoods to adjacent neighborhoods within the same city and document that the rent-to-income ratio for these neighborhoods is v-shaped over time ??? declining largely during the peak of the AIDS crisis in the 1990s before sharply rebounding in the 2010s.
 To better understand the factors impacting this increase, we exploit the staggered treatment timing of same-sex marriage laws across states.
 We find that marriage equality laws increase both the number and share of different-sex households residing within the gayborhood which drives up the price of housing.
 This increase in the price of housing displaces renters in cities with inelastic housing supply.
 </div>
 </div>
 </div>